<?xml version="1.0" encoding="ISO-8859-1" ?>

 <p>If you have automatic text resizing enabled for you site, this newly enhanced control works with that too.
 Here's how the control renders normally along with a couple of examples showing 'enhanced' mode:</p> <br />

-<p><img style="border-bottom: #c0c0c0 1px solid; border-left: #c0c0c0 1px solid; border-top: #c0c0c0 1px solid; border-right: #c0c0c0 1px solid" alt="Enhanced Breadcrumb Samples" width="464" height="119" src="http://www.ecclesiact.com/UserFiles/Image/news/2011/enhanced-breadcrumbs.png" /></p> <br />
+<p><img style="border-bottom: #c0c0c0 1px solid; border-left: #c0c0c0 1px solid; border-top: #c0c0c0 1px solid; border-right: #c0c0c0 1px solid" alt="Enhanced Breadcrumb Samples" width="464" height="119" src="https://www.ecclesiact.com/UserFiles/Image/news/2011/enhanced-breadcrumbs.png" /></p> <br />

 <p>For a discussion on this see <a rel="external" href="http://godbit.com/forum/viewtopic.php?pid=28448#p28448"><b>this posting</b></a> at the <b><a rel="external" href="http://godbit.com">God-bit</a></b> discussion forum.</p>]]></description>